Alexander Hemphill

 Alexander Hemphill (May 22, 1921 – January 30, 1986) was a Democratic lawyer and politician from Philadelphia who served as City Controller from 1958 to 1968.
 After service in World War II and graduation from the University of Pennsylvania Law School, Hemphill embarked on a legal career before running for office.
 In his three terms as city controller, he exposed corruption and malfeasance, often to the discomfort of his fellow Democrats.
-He ran for mayor of Philadelphia in 1967 against the incumbent Democrat, James H. J. Tate, but was unsuccessful, and retired to a private law practice until his death in 1986.
+He ran for mayor of Philadelphia in 1967 against the incumbent Democrat, James Tate, but was unsuccessful, and retired to a private law practice until his death in 1986.

 Early life and education

 Hemphill was born in West Chester, Pennsylvania, in 1921.
 He was the eldest child of John M. Hemphill and his wife, Anne Price Hemphill.
 He was born into a politically prominent family, members of which served for seven generations as Chester County Democratic Party chairmen.
 Hemphill's father, a lawyer, was the Democratic nominee for governor in 1930.
 Their ancestor, Joseph Hemphill, was a congressman and one of the founders of the Democratic Party.

 He attended high school at St. Andrew's School in Delaware before enrolling at the University of Pennsylvania, where he was president of the freshman class and a player on the varsity soccer team.
 Hemphill's time at Penn coincided with World War II, and he left school to join the war effort, first in the Marines and later in the Navy.
 After the war, he returned to Penn to finish his bachelor's degree and, in 1949, a law degree.
 While still in school in 1945, he married Jean Calves, with whom he had eight children.

 After receiving his law degree, Hemphill began practicing law while also becoming involved in Philadelphia's burgeoning political reform movement.
 Joining with former Republicans Joseph S. Clark and Richardson Dilworth, he worked to bring about a Democratic victory in the city's 1951 municipal election in a coalition that united independent reformers with the Democratic organization.
-In 1954, Clark, now mayor, convinced the Democratic City Committee chairman William J. Green, Jr., to back Hemphill's nomination for the United States House of Representatives from the 6th district.
+In 1954, Clark, now mayor, convinced the Democratic City Committee chairman William J. Green Jr., to back Hemphill's nomination for the United States House of Representatives from the 6th district.
 He lost the election, narrowly, to the incumbent Republican, Hugh Scott.